 - 1. The 16-bit instruction exchanges the data in the low byte in S with the data in the high byte in S. - 2.
-The 32-bit instruction exchanges the data in the low byte of the high word in S with the data in the high byte of the high word in S, and exchanges the data in the low byte of the low word in S. - 3.
+The 32-bit instruction exchanges the data in the low byte of the high word in S with the data in the high byte of the high word in S, and exchanges the data in the low byte of the low word in S with the data in the high byte of the low word in S. - 3.
 Only the 32-bit instructions can use the 32-bit counter, but not the device E.